 When springtime rolls around, those of us who raise chickens often find ourselves with a glut of fresh eggs.
 It’s a good problem to have, certainly, plentiful food produced right on site.
 But when there are lots of eggs, we need recipes that use up lots of eggs.
 This recipe does the trick!
 (You can use duck eggs, too.
 Because duck eggs are larger than those of chickens, use eight rather than a whole dozen for this recipe.

-Making this baked egg casserole recipe
+How to make baked egg casserole

 Variations on this overnight egg casserole are almost endless.
 Use crumbled and browned breakfast sausage instead of bacon.
 Swap cheddar cheese for the mozzarella.
 Stir in some chopped fresh or sun-dried tomatoes.